EconomyLens.com

 Stocks have soared and oil has plunged this week on hopes for an end to the US-Iran conflict. ©AFP

-Hong Kong (AFP) – Tokyo’s Nikkei index soared Thursday to lead another strong rally across Asia stocks, fuelled by growing optimism that the Iran war is close to ending and the revival of demand for all things AI.
-Oil prices also held the week’s steep losses due to hopes that Washington and Tehran will conclude the conflict and reopen the Strait of Hormuz, which has been effectively closed since the start of March, choking off a fifth of the world’s crude.
+Hong Kong (AFP) – Oil sank again Thursday and Tokyo’s Nikkei index led another strong rally across Asia stocks, fuelled by growing optimism the Iran war is close to ending and the revival of demand for all things AI.
+Risk sentiment was surging on hopes Washington and Tehran will conclude the conflict and reopen the Strait of Hormuz, which has been effectively closed since the start of March, choking off a fifth of the world’s crude.

 Related